 Step 7) Relax.
 You've got this!

 You've done your homework.
 You've found the right pros to take good care of you.
 Now all you have to do is smile and relax.
 For extra credit, try this self talk I learned from working with an actor and headshot client of mine, Michele.
 During your shoot, repeat a mantra in your head like "I am rad.
 I am gorgeous.
 You can't wait to hire me."
 So true!
 From here on in, your photographer will light, pose, and direct you to create your BEST headshot ever.
 Enjoy your updated look and the flood of ooohs and aaahs coming your way.

 Pssst...
 Wanna get started on step #1?
 We know a friendly photographer who specializes in headshots right here in Southwest Florida. ;)

 Visit our headshots gallery to see our favorite not-so-corporate headshots for actors, models, and business professionals in SWFL.

-Stay in touch to hear about our monthly promos, beauty tips and tricks, and shoots-to-inspire by signing up for our newsletter.
+Stay in touch to hear about our monthly promos, beauty tips and tricks, and shoots-to-inspire by liking our Facebook page.